 Preheat oven to 350 degrees.

 Working with two parchment-lined baking sheets, spread the pecans across one sheet and the walnuts across a separate sheet.
-Toast for 5 minutes.
+Toast for 5 minutes, or until golden brown.
 Remove and set aside.

-Meanwhile, in a food processor or blender mix together the chia seeds, almond milk, pumpkin puree, maple syrup, coconut oil, spices, and salt until thoroughly incorporated.
-Let sit for 10 minutes.
+Meanwhile, in a food processor or blender mix together the chia seeds, nut milk, pumpkin puree, maple syrup, coconut oil, spices, and salt until thoroughly incorporated.
+Let the mixture sit for 10 minutes.

 After the crust has been removed from the oven and has somewhat cooled, spoon the pumpkin filling into the crust, carefully smoothing the top.
 Gingerly cover the pie with parchment paper and bake for 35 minutes.